Many strength coaches like myself preach quality over quantity. It’s not how much you do—it’s how you do it! Squats are no exception.

 The “Bottom” Line

-If you can only do quarter or half squats with a loaded bar on your back, try using an empty bar or even a dowel rod and see what happens.
-You may be able to go all the way down.
-If that’s the case, start from there and work your way up, so to speak.
-For athletes, here’s a great squat progression from Alan Bishop that you can implement.
+If you can only do quarter or half squats with a loaded bar, try using an empty bar or even a dowel rod and see what happens.
+You might be able to go all the way down.
+If that’s the case, start from there and gradually build back up.